How to Grow a Green and Healthy Eco-Friendly Lawn

 5. Make some way for weeds.

 Weeds – or wild flowers – get a worse rap than lawns, but that should not be the case.
-The fact is more and more gardeners are starting to appreciate the practical beauty of wild flowers.
+The fact is more and more gardeners are starting to appreciate the practical beauty of wildflowers.
 They are certainly more environment-friendly than your grass turf.
 They attract pollinators and create habitats for beneficial insects.
 That’s why we suggest that you ditch synthetic weedkillers altogether.

-Ms. Leendertz points out that no weed gets out of hand when you mow your lawn regularly.
+Ms. Leendertz points out that no weed gets out of hand when you mow regularly.
 She’s right, of course.
 This means you can use mowing as your weed control rather than a potentially noxious, store-bought weedkiller.
-Remember, too, weedkillers will kill your daisies.
+Remember, too, that weedkillers will kill your daisies.
 And what lawn is complete without some daisies?

 More and more gardeners are starting to appreciate the practical beauty of wild flowers.
 They are certainly more environment-friendly than your grass turf.
 They attract pollinators and create habitats for beneficial insects.